top of page

 Learning Through Play

-The educational programs at Tall Trees Day Nursery Reigate were created with our children’s needs in mind: to mature and develop in a safe yet stimulating environment.
+The educational programs at Tall Trees Day Nursery were created with our children’s needs in mind: to mature and develop in a safe yet stimulating environment.
 We embrace all seven areas of the Early Years Foundation Stage curriculum, ensuring all children have a well-resourced and stimulating learning environment.
 Take a look below to learn more about each program.

 Curriculm: Service